 - Marketing for Tech and Innovation: Your company is off the ground.
 Your innovations are amazing.
 But why does it seem like no one gets it?
 You need a little marketing.
 Saying the right thing in the right place and the right time can help propel and amplify your message.
 In this session, you’ll learn some basic marketing techniques that can help you explain your technology to others, get more attention, and even get noticed in search engines.

 - SBIR Funding Strategies and Intro to VIPC’s Funding Support Programs: Hear an overview of the SBIR grant programs available at some of the largest federal agencies (DOD, NSF, NASA, Dept. of Energy, and more) and learn how to start considering the funding available from “America’s Seed Fund”.
 You’ll also hear an overview of the SBIR support program available from VIPC, and an overview of the Commonwealth Commercialization Fund that provides $75K grants to Virginia based companies and universities.
 Finally, a short intro to the Virginia Innovation Commercialization Program (ICAP) that provides high level mentoring and customer discovery services to Virginia’s entrepreneurial community.
+This session is made available thanks to a Truist Foundation grant, awarded to Verge, and VIPC subject matter experts, who support entrepreneurs with capital finance education and access.

 - How it Started: Three Hokie Engineers Taking on Hallmark: In 1932, Hallmark stopped selling greeting cards out of shop drawers and put them on display racks where people can easily see them.
 And they’ve been selling cards this way ever since!
 Card Isle–a startup founded by three Hokie engineers–saw an opportunity to disrupt this $7B industry.
 Card Isle prints cards on-demand in hundreds of distribution centers across the country.
 This new approach empowers local artists to sell their cards nationwide, enables customers to personalize cards with their own message and language, and eliminates wasted cards.
 It also means that Card Isle can sell cards in new ways, such as through grocery pickup and other ecommerce channels.